-The most obvious benefit is that a time series database makes it easy to measure how datasets change over time.
-With a time series database in place, you can concurrently view past, present, and future datasets for reporting that is more accurate and meaningful.
+A time series database makes it easy to measure how datasets change over time.
+You can concurrently view past, present, and future datasets for reporting that is more accurate and meaningful.

-By the very nature of the data type, processing it can require massive amounts of storage, which can be difficult to manage — and very expensive.
-Time series databases possess tooling that makes it possible to aggregate data into predetermined time periods and eliminate certain data streams as needed and use compression algorithms that optimize storage.
+By the very nature of the data type, processing it can require massive amounts of storage, which can be difficult to manage.
+It's also very expensive.
+Time series databases have tooling to aggregate data into predetermined time periods and to eliminate any data streams as needed.
+There are also compression algorithms that optimize data storage.

 Common time series database use cases

-Companies can also use time series databases to measure the performance of their applications and web properties.
+TSDBs can measure the performance of a company's applications and services.
 For example, the open source monitoring system Prometheus is a time series database that enables developers to keep tabs on performance trends over time.
 This enables them to easily detect when problems are occuring, which then allows them to plan maintenance and rapidly respond to incidents to sustain an optimal user experience.

 Some web and mobile applications store the events within their app in a TSDB (such as a button click, playing a video or sharing some content).
-These events allow them to map a user’s journey, identify frustrations or performance bottlenecks and streamline more complex processes.
+With this data they can map a user’s journey, identify frustrations or performance bottlenecks and enhance the user experience.

 Using time series data to accurately predict financial trends is very difficult.
 However, a TSDB can provide a wealth of contextual data to help analysts.
 Let’s take the stock market as an example; a sudden increase in airline stock may coincide with holiday travel.
 Or an executive leadership purge may spook investors, causing a stock to temporarily tumble.
 Time series databases make it easy to cross-reference data, providing a richer, clearer picture.

-Self-driving cars typically collect about 4,000 GB of data per day, which is beyond the scope of what a typical relational database can process.
-Time series databases enable faster data ingest and queries and stronger data compression.
-As a result, they are ideal for processing massive volumes of real-time data that can be used to improve the safety of self-driving cars.
+Self-driving cars typically collect about 4,000 GB of data per day.
+This is beyond the scope of what a typical relational database can process.
+Time series databases ingest data and queries faster, and compress data more strongly.

 5. Sales forecasting

-Retail stores are continuously challenged to predict future sales in order to accurately stock their shelves with products.
-Thanks to time series databases, retailers can use statistical models in conjunction with historical data and cross-reference it with consumer behavior trends to predict future patterns and make informed decisions about which products to keep in stock and when.
+Retail stores must continuously predict future sales based on past ones, so that they can restock appropriately.
+Thanks to time series databases, retailers can use statistical models combined with historical data.
+Cross-referenced with consumer behavior trends, they can predict future patterns and make informed decisions about which products to keep in stock and when.

 For instance, retailers are now using forecasting to plan ahead and restock bicycles, which are now experiencing a shortage due to the pandemic.
 Retailers are using data to predict when new products will become available again, what the demand will be like, and what alternative transportation options consumers are buying in lieu of bicycles e.g., trikes, rollerblades, etc.

-As you can see, the use case for time series databases is growing.
+There are more and more use cases for time series databases.
 But, we’re just getting started when it comes to realizing their full promise.
 As more capable solutions become available, such as M3, we will see a virtuous circle form where new use cases are unlocked.